shawn-dsilva/laravel-react-realtime-chat/README.md

 ### Done

+- Leave selectedChannel on Logout
+- Refactor About Channel with more details into a modal.
 - Typing events for DM Users
 - Fix DP sizing issues during Is Typing bubble events
 - Double or Triple messages appearing in Message List after switching channels error fixed Error #3